How to Make Hummingbird Nectar And Attract Hummingbirds to Your Yard

 I like these shepherd’s hooks because you can adjust them to get the feeders at a nice height and they are easy to move inside once the season changes.
 As you can see in the photo above, we have this shepherd’s hook angled slightly to one side so that we can see it from the window and also so that it’s gets a nice amount of shade during the day.

-- Mix 1 cup sugar to 4 cups water.
-(4 parts water to every 1 part sugar)
+- Mix 1 cup sugar to 4 cups fresh water.
+(4 parts water to every 1 part regular table sugar)

 - Bring to a boil while stirring and then remove from the heat.

 - Allow to totally cool before putting into your hummingbird feeder.

 It’s definitely a simple homemade hummingbird food recipe but it’s also easy, affordable and quick to make.
 Plus I think that simple is better and closer to a purer nectar like they would find in nature.
 These beautiful little birds are so delicate that the use of unessential dyes or red coloring seems really unnecessary to me and plain water and sugar seems best.

 As a general rule, I feel if you can make diy hummingbird food and find them a few nice places in your yard it’s the best way to keep them coming back year after year (usually from late April / early May to late September, depending on how long the warm weather stays.

 Use one part sugar to four parts water.
 Mix well.
 Fill feeder.